-In addition, Cadence Asset Management Pty Limited is to be paid, annually in arrears, a performance fee, being 20% of:
+In addition, Cadence Asset Management Pty Limited is to be paid, annually in arrears, a performance fee, being 15% (plus GST) of the amount of the increase in the value of the portfolio.

-- where the level of the All Ordinaries Accumulation Index has increased over that period, the amount by which the level of the portfolio exceeds this increase, or - where the All Ordinaries Accumulation Index has decreased over that period, the amount of the increase in the value of the portfolio

 No performance fee is payable in respect of any performance period, where the portfolio has decreased in value over that period.

-For the year ended 30 June 2023 no performance fee was earned by Cadence Asset Management Pty Limited (2022: \$nil).
-As at 30 June 2023 no performance fee was payable to the manager (2022: \$nil).
+For the year ended 30 June 2023, no performance fee was earned by Cadence Asset Management Pty Limited (2022: \$nil (inclusive of GST)).
+As at 30 June 2022, no performance fee was payable to the Manager (2022: \$nil).

-Cadence Asset Management Pty Limited employs accounting personnel to provide accounting services to Cadence Capital Limited.
-These services are provided on commercial terms and include a standard charge of \$6,820 (inclusive of GST) per month and an increased charge of \$9,900 (inclusive of GST) is charged for preparing the half year and full year financial statements.
-As at 30 June 2023, the balance payable to the manager for these services was \$9,900 (2022: \$9,900).
+Cadence Asset Management Pty Limited employs accounting personnel to provide accounting services to Cadence Opportunities Fund Limited.
+These services are provided on commercial terms and include a standard charge of \$4,180 (inclusive of GST) per month and an increased charge of \$6,600 (inclusive of GST) is charged for preparing the half year and full year financial statements.
+As at 30 June 2022, the balance payable to the Manager for these services was \$6,600 (2022: \$6,600).